Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 In addition to all of the above, I suggest doing the following:
 - Subscribe to these newsletters: [Andriy Burkov](https://www.linkedin.com/in/andriyburkov/detail/recent-activity/posts/), [Deeplearning.ai's The Batch](https://www.deeplearning.ai/thebatch/), [DataScienceWeekly](https://www.datascienceweekly.org/).
 - Regularly explore [Meetup.com](https://www.meetup.com) to see if there are meetups on topics you are interested in.
 Since more meetups are currently happening online, you have access to meetups accross the entire world.
 - Attend conferences.
-One I highly suggest going to is [Pycon]
+One I highly suggest going to is [Pycon](https://pycon.org/), even if that means spending a bit of money to attend and travel to a hosting city.
+The value you'll get from it is great.

 ## Final Notes